saymrwulf/zipline/notes.md

-2017-05-01T02:13:00 - Implementing approach from a new paper read last night (zipline) 2017-05-15T03:28:00 - Late-night bugfix on financial RL environment (zipline) 2017-05-21T03:45:00 - Refactor for clarity, might break a few tests though (zipline)
+2017-05-01T02:13:00 - Implementing approach from a new paper read last night (zipline) 2017-05-15T03:28:00 - Late-night bugfix on financial RL environment (zipline) 2017-05-21T03:45:00 - Refactor for clarity, might break a few tests though (zipline) 2017-05-21T01:23:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)